turbot/guardrails-docs/docs/integrations/aws/decommission/index.md

 To ensure complete cleanup of Guardrails-managed resources, create the policy settings below with the prescribed values.
 If you wish to retain those resources, do not create the policy setting.
 Time should be allowed for Guardrails to complete the removal process for these resources.
+It is safe to create these policy settings, even if there is no corresponding `Enforce: Enabled`

 1. `AWS > Turbot > Permissions` set to `Enforce: None`.
 This will remove Guardrails-managed IAM policies, groups, roles and users.